A list of the major characters in the animated series Danny Phantom.

-Cool Loser: A classic one, as per usual of teen superheroes, of course; Danny is outgoing, funny, dresses normally, acts normally, is intelligent (although lazy and, as previously mentioned, Book Dumb), and as far as you can tell with the art style, fairly attractive.
+Cool Loser: A classic one, as per usual of teen superheroes; Danny is outgoing, funny, dresses normally, acts normally, is intelligent (although lazy and, as previously mentioned, Book Dumb), and as far as you can tell with the art style, fairly attractive.
 His only real problems include being a bit awkward with girls and ending up in strange situations in public due to his superhero activity.
 Yet, for some reason, the entire school seems to treat him like the nerd plague.
-It could be because Sam and Tucker are highly unpopular, but in real life, he would certainly have more than just two friends, even if he does hang out with two "weird" kids....Of course, there are also his parents to be considered.
+It could be because Sam and Tucker are highly unpopular, but in real life, he would certainly have more than just two friends, even if he does hang out with two "weird" kids....There are also his parents to be considered.

 Deadpan Snarker: Danny frequently responds to most situations with sarcasm.

 Death by Origin Story: The show wouldn't work at all if Danny weren't a phantom.
 Then again, he's not really dead, he's just drawn that way.

 Due to the odd Never Say "Die" quality of the show, its never made completely clear if he did "kinda-sorta" die or not — a lot of ghosts are heavily implied to have died, but others seem more like alternate-dimension monsters that where never alive at all.
 All we really know about Danny is that he's now a hybrid that's half-human and half-ghost, whose DNA was suffused with ectoplasm.

 Would Hurt a Child: Danny doesn't seem to have a problem scrapping with his underage nemesis Youngblood.
 Averted though when Danielle was still technically his enemy, as she was fooled into helping Vlad.